 Buffalo gourds are desert natives that go by several names: coyote gourd, Missouri gourd, prairie gourd, wild gourd, wild pumpkin, and fetid gourd just to name a few.
 But don’t let that last name put you off.
 These high protein edible gourds thrive in areas with frequent drought.

 Buffalo gourds (Cucurbita foetidissima) are not the lush, juicy melons of the cucurbit family.
 They are not the substantial zucchinis of summer garden and Chocolate Zucchini Cake fame.
+[Email me if you'd like the recipe.]
 At only 3–4” in diameter, these denizens of the desert are hardy, rugged, and durable.
 In fact, once you put a buffalo gourd in the ground, it will continue to produce for several years.
 Unlike most cucurbits, buffalo gourds are perennial.